simaxme/java.nvim/README.md

 ```

 ## After configuration
-Go to your nvim-tree pane and execute a simple `rn` on a java file or a package.
+Go to your nvim-tree pane and execute a simple `r` on a java file or a package.
 Magic will happen and you will not have to do anything 🙃.